 In rare cases, taxpayers may qualify to bypass the ATB and take their cases directly to the Massachusetts Trial Court.
 To file an appeal with the Trial Court, you first should consult a lawyer familiar with tax law.

-DOR's Office of Appeals offers settlement consideration, an easily accessible alternative to the oftentimes-lengthy appeals process.
+DOR's Office of Appeals offers a number of settlement options as easily accessible alternative to the oftentimes-lengthy appeals process.
 Settlement consideration provides taxpayers and tax practitioners a way to resolve tax cases without expensive and time-consuming litigation, and in a manner that is objective and reasonable to both taxpayers and the Commonwealth.

-After a tax has been assessed, you may submit an Appeals Form (Form DR-1) with the Office of Appeals, and request settlement consideration from the office up to the date that the Customer Service Bureau denies the taxpayer's abatement.
-See .
+After a tax has been assessed, you may submit an Appeals Form (Form DR-1) with the Office of Appeals, and request settlement consideration from the office up to the date that the Department denies the taxpayer's abatement.
+See How Do Tax Appeals Work?

 If you request settlement consideration, please remember: